ummjevel/Generative-AI-for-beginners-dotnet/04-PracticalSamples/readme.md

 ## eShopLite Demos

-For our first two demos, we'll explore the eShopLite project, a simple e-commerce application for outdoor gear and camping enthusiasts that is augmented with Generative AI capabilities, such as search features optimization, customer support, and real-time audio analysis.
+For our first demos, we'll explore the **eShopLite** project, a simple e-commerce application for outdoor gear and camping enthusiasts that is augmented with Generative AI capabilities, such as search features optimization, customer support, and real-time audio analysis.

-These demos use [Azure OpenAI](https://azure.microsoft.com/products/ai-services/openai-service) and [Azure Ai Foundry Models](https://ai.azure.com/) to do their inferences (or the generative AI portion) for the applications.
+These demos use [Azure OpenAI](https://azure.microsoft.com/products/ai-services/openai-service) and [Azure AI Foundry Models](https://ai.azure.com/) to do their inferences (or the generative AI portion) for the applications.

 In the first demo, we show how to use the Semantic Kernel to enhance the search capabilities, which can understand the context of the user's queries and provide accurate results.

 ### eShopLite with semantic search